weiweilars/training/a2a_training/2_adk_a2a_toolManage_agent/README.md

 This ADK-powered A2A agent demonstrates:

 1. **Dynamic Tool Management**: Runtime addition/removal of MCP tools with session preservation
-2. **Multi-tool Integration**: Seamless coordination of Weather, File, and Calculator tools
+2. **Multi-tool Integration**: Seamless coordination of Weather and Calculator tools
 3. **LLM Integration**: How to add AI reasoning to A2A agents
 4. **Protocol Compliance**: Maintaining A2A standards with enhanced capabilities
 5. **Tool Orchestration**: Intelligent use of MCP tools